gingeleski/keyword-captain/README.md

 # Now you can pull up a Scrabble Boggle window, run this alongside
 python src/runScrabbleBoggle.py

+# When you want to halt the bot, get your cursor into the upper
+# left hand corner of the screen and it'll throw an exception

 # When you're done, deactivate to get out of that env
 source deactivate